 If that's the problem, simply copy out the URL address of your content page/post from the URL bar at the top of the browser.
 Go to your Facebook page and create a new post with that link.
 Facebook will pull the content and an image if appropriate, and you're done!

 For WordPress Bloggers

-The wonderful world of plugins comes to help us here.
-Search from inside the plugins function, but a search on Google for "posts automatically to facebook" yields pages of useful plugins.
+The wonderful world of plugins helps us here.
+Search from inside the plugins function, but a search on Google for "posts automatically to Facebook" yields pages of useful plugins.
 Once installed, depending on the plugin's setup and instructions, you should be able to have all of your new posts show up automatically on your Facebook business page.
 You simply do what you're already doing, and the rest just happens.

-If you want to spend a few bucks and take it to the next level, check out NextScripts Auto Poster for a plugin and extras to send a post automatically to Facebook, Twitter, Google +, Pinterest, and more social sites.
-Once set up, you post and every post (images and video if you want) automatically goes everywhere you want it to.
+If you want to spend a few bucks and take it to the next level, check out NextScripts Auto Poster for a plugin and extras to send a post automatically to Facebook, Twitter, Pinterest, and more social sites.
+Once set up, you post when you choose, and every post (images and video if you want) automatically goes everywhere you want it to.

-Sure, if you really want to try to get people to sign up for your posts delivered by email, you can do that too, or instead of.
+If you really want to try to get people to sign up for your posts delivered by email, you can do that too.
 But, you're likely to get more exposure going the automated social sites direction.
 A combination of both should work for everyone as well.

-Of course, since WordPress is also publishing an automated RSS, Really Simple Syndication, stream, your more tech-savvy visitors will simply subscribe to have it delivered to them in their feed reader.
+Since WordPress is also publishing an automated RSS (Really Simple Syndication) stream, your more tech-savvy visitors will simply subscribe to have it delivered to them in their feed reader.
 There is no reason that every person out there who wants to keep up with your new content can't get the job done.
 Leverage your work with social site reposting of your content.